cnlpete/candybox/README.md

 - and many more!

-Additional reasons, why CandyCMS might be interesting for you
+Additional reasons, why candyCMS might be interesting for you
 ------------------------------------------------------------------------------------------------------------------------
 - easy internationalization and localization via YAML
 - WYSIWYG-Editor ([TinyMCE](http://tinymce.moxiecode.com/)) and support of [BB-Code](https://github.com/marcoraddatz/candyCMS/wiki/BBCode)